-I am a big fan of having somewhat boozy cakes and having encountered some local raspberries I decided that I’d add a little Pimm’s into the mix to make a Pimm’s and Raspberry Sponge.
+I am a big fan of having somewhat boozy cakes and having encountered some local raspberries I decided that I’d add a little Pimm’s into the mix to make a Pimm’s and raspberry cake.

 This recipe is an original from The Usual Saucepans, having been devised following the discovery of some delicious local raspberries.
 I make sponge in a ratio, so taking the weight of the eggs and matching it with flour (and ground almonds here), butter and sugar.
 In this case my eggs weighed 250g, so taking a little off for the shells everything else comes in at 240g – the ratio, instead of just a straightforward average weight, does make for a much more balanced and delicious cake.
 In my opinion at least.